-The net position of business-type activities increased the City's net position \$6.3 million, primarily related to civic facilities, who received proceeds from a Shuttered Venues Operational Grant that provided support to live venues, like the Berglund Center, in response to the impacts of COVID-19.
-Expenses for the City's business-type activities totaled \$27.99 million.
-The increase compared to the prior fiscal year was mainly related to the civic facilities in direct portion to efforts related to the Shuttered Venues Operational Grant.
+The net position of business-type activities increased the City's net position \$2.3 million.
+Expenses for the City's business-type activities totaled \$29.6 million.

 FINANCIAL ANALYSIS OF THE CITY'S FUNDS

 The City uses fund accounting to ensure and demonstrate compliance with finance related legal requirements.